thex3family/thex3family-website/public/content/privacy-policy/index.md

 # Privacy Policy {#privacy-policy}

-**1. General information**
+**1. General Information**

-Stiftung Ethereum, a Swiss Stiftung, located at Zeughausgasse 7a, 6300 Zug, Switzerland (the “Foundation”, “we”, or “us”) is the operator of any Website published by the Foundation, including, but not limited to, ethereum.org, ethereum.foundation, esp.ethereum.foundation, devcon.org, devconnect.org, and blog.ethereum.org (the “Websites”).
+The Co-x3 Family Foundation, a 501(c)(3) non-profit organization located at 1111B S Governors Avenue, #6039, Dover, DE 19904, USA ("the Foundation", "we", or "us") is the operator of our websites, including, but not limited to, x3.family and co-x3.com (collectively referred to as the "Websites").

 As the operator of the Websites, we take the protection of your personal data very seriously.
-We collect, process, and use your personal data in accordance with this privacy policy and in compliance with the Swiss Federal Act on Data Protection (“FADP”), the Swiss Ordinance to the Federal Act on Data Protection (“OFADP”), and the General European Data Protection Regulation (“GDPR”).
+We collect, process, and use your personal data in accordance with this privacy policy and in compliance with relevant data protection regulations, including but not limited to the General Data Protection Regulation ("GDPR") and applicable US privacy laws.

-This privacy policy (“Privacy Policy”) will provide you with information about the collection, processing and use of your personal data when using the Websites.
+This privacy policy (“Privacy Policy”) is intended to provide you with information about the collection, processing, and use of your personal data when using the Websites.

-In case you provide us with the personal data of third persons (such as family members or work colleagues) you should make sure that these persons are familiar with this Privacy Policy and you should only share their personal data if you have permission to do so and ensure that his personal data is correct.
+In case you provide us with personal data of third parties (such as family members, friends, or colleagues), please ensure that these individuals are aware of this Privacy Policy.
+You should only share their personal data with us if you have their permission to do so and are confident that the data provided is accurate.

 **2. Responsible Person**

-For any matters, relating to data protection you may contact <notices@ethereum.org> in writing by e-mail or letter to the following address:
+For any matters, relating to data protection you may contact <legal@co-x3.com> in writing by e-mail or letter to the following address:

-    Ethereum Foundation
+    Co-x3 Family Foundation
-    Zeughausgasse 7A,
-    6302 Zug, Switzerland
-    Email: notices@ethereum.org

-Our representative in the EU according to article 27 GDPR is:

-    Ethereum Dev GmbH
-    Oranienstrasse 6, 10997 Berlin
+    1111B S Governors Avenue, #6039
+    Dover, DE 19904
+    United States
-    Email: notices@ethereum.org
+    Email: legal@co-x3.com

 **3. Data processing in connection with the Websites**